HubuKG/SCRA-VQA/README.md

 ## Others

-If you use any of our code, processed data or pretrained models, please cite:
+If you use any of our code, processed data or pre-trained models, please cite:

 ```bib
 ```